First of all, I must admit I've used this blog before, but I think it's a topic worth discussing again.

 Fiction is considered imaginary and made-up whereas non-fiction is supposed to be factual and indisputable.
 I am a writer of fiction.
 The ideas for my stories come from real life, so that element has to be realistic.

-My story, ADDICTION, is made of truth and fiction.
+For example, my story, ADDICTION, is made of truth and fiction.
 The heroine is being stalked by a serial killer, she has low self-esteem and is an alcoholic.
 All of these things are real, they happen.
 The difference is in how they play out, but even in real life the heroine can survive the killer and gain self-esteem.
 She would always be an alcoholic but she can conquer the disease by staying away from those beverages.

 The hero in ADDICTION is handsome, Irish and a FBI agent.
 He understands women because he has younger sisters, and he wants to protect the heroine.
 Do you think this is stretching the truth?
-Maybe, but haven't you known men like this?
+Maybe, but haven't you known men like him?
 I have.

-Many people like to escape real life and others want to see real life turn out differently from the one they live.
+Many people like to escape real life and others want to see life turn out differently from the one they live.
 It's all the matter of the choices we make and this holds true of the hero and heroine in my story.

-I am posting a blurb and a excerpt from ADDICTION below.
+I'm posting a blurb and a excerpt from ADDICTION below.

 Blurb for Addiction

 Two men are after the same woman but for very different reasons.